 - Prestashop themes: Prestashop themes pricing starts from 60€ (about $70) to 300€ (about $348).

 - Prestashop add-ons: Equivalent to Magento extensions, there are many freely available Prestashop add-ons.
 The paid-for add-ons price starts at 30€ (about $35) to 5000€ (about $5806).

 Thus, for small to medium stores, the cost of operating on Magento and Prestashop is not significantly different.
 However, the major distinction between the two platforms regarding price appears when it comes to large-scale businesses.
 In this case, Magento provides more pricey solutions.

-Since both Prestashop and Magento are open-source platforms, users must seek for the answers to their queries on the help centre, knowledge base, shared documentations and resources of the platforms.
-Users of the two platforms can also support each other’s concerns on forums as well as seek the help of staff on these communities.
+Since both Prestashop vs Magento are open-source platforms, users must seek the answers to their queries on the help center, knowledge base, shared documentation, and resources of the platforms.
+Users of the two platforms can also support each other’s concerns on forums as well as seek the help of staff in these communities.

-Currently, there are over 445,000 members on Magento forum while the number of members on Prestashop forum is over 1,292,000, which is nearly three times higher than its competitor.
+Currently, there are over 445,000 members on the Magento forum while the number of members on the Prestashop forum is over 1,292,000, which is nearly three times higher than its competitor.